LogtalkDotOrg/logtalk3/examples/NOTES.md

 	Logtalk objects and categories
 	(requires Logtalk to be run with B-Prolog, SWI-Prolog, XSB, or YAP)

+- `bench`
+	classic set of plain Prolog benchmark programs and Logtalk wrappers for those programs

 - `benchmarks`
 	simple benchmarks for helping comparing the performance of Logtalk message sending when using different backend Prolog compilers and